bortels/multipass/README.md

 The config file is pure bouncy - a simple json collection of strings to match to the "Host:" header, and the destination to connect it to (usually another port on localhost).
-Note that "" is the default route in case there is no host header that matches (or at all).
+"DEFAULT" the default route in case there is no host header that matches.

 You will notice there's a key there that's got "config" as the destination;
 that's the way you can talk to multiport itself, by POSTing data to it.